top of page

 2025

-To rediscover is the "act of finding or remembering some thing or someone again after losing or forgetting about them for a long time".
-(Cambridge Dictionary) To rediscover can also mean to reveal (something hidden) or obtain (get something back).
-Within the word 'Discovery' is the word 'cover' which apart from meaning a protection or concealment, in music a cover refers to a remake, reinterpretation or revival of an existing song.
-A darker meaning refers to white musicians in the 20th century copying an original song by a black musician which in doing so, conceal the original black version and authorship.
+A rediscovery is the "finding or remembering of some thing or someone again after losing or forgetting about them for a long time" (Cambridge Dictionary).
+To rediscover can also mean to reveal something hidden with something familiar, obtain (get something back), or a return to a previous situation or idea in a new way.
+Within the word 'Rediscovery' is the word 'cover'.
+Apart from meaning a protection or concealment, in music a 'cover version' refers to a remake, reinterpretation or revival of an existing song.
+A darker meaning refers to white musicians in the 20th century copying an original song by a black musician which in doing so, conceal the authorship of the original black version.

 Rediscoveries for Multiple Voices is a collection of songs alluding to the above etymological roots and definitions linked to the word "rediscovery".
-In the most general sense, these songs are covers of original versions.
+In their most general sense, these songs are"covers" of original versions.
 However, they are also reinterpretations that bring out new associations and discover new meanings.
 In this way, they repurpose the original songs by placing them into new contexts.
 In music there are many examples where one piece of music repurposes or responds to a previously written music composition creating a type of recontextualisation.
-Apart from the above mentioned cover version, a repurposing of existing material can include the quodlibet, parody mass, mashup, remix, or satirical songs based on parody or the arrangement.
+A repurposing of existing material can include the quodlibet, parody mass from the Renaissance period, mashup, remix, hip hop, satirical and humorous songs which change the lyrics of an existing song for critical, political or theatrical effect, or the arrangement.
 Each of these adopts a different relationship between the original and the repurposed music.

 The music presented here adopts a multitude of textures and approaches for musical repurposing.
-For example: contrapuntal and variation techniques, various types of melodic elaboration, musical quotation or arrangement.
-The textures and styles allude to Medieval, Renaissance, Baroque periods and more modern times.
+Sitting somewhere between the musical arrangement, paraphrase and collage, the repurposing includes contrapuntal techniques, various types of melodic elaboration, musical quotation or variation strategies.
+The textures and styles allude to the Medieval, Renaissance, Baroque periods and more modern times.
 While these songs can be grouped under the general title "Meta-music" (music about music), the intertextual relationships resulting from the juxtaposition of various song texts make the term rediscovery an appropriate choice in describing their intention.

 Note: these songs use voice samples from the Note performer plug in.